 We reserve the right to periodically contact our Clients or Partners to confirm that the information held is correct and up to date.

-How You can access, correct or delete their information
+How You can access, correct or delete Your information

 You have the right to access, correct or request the deletion of information we hold about You.
 This may be done through the ‘Account Management’ function available in the Bluedot platform, Point Access, which is accessible on the Site.
 Such requests can also be made in writing to firstname.lastname@example.org or 180 Sansome Street, San Francisco, CA, USA, 94104 or 11 Agnes Street, East Melbourne, Victoria, Australia, 3002.
 We will endeavor to respond to any requests within 10 working days.